byaxb/recor/README.md

 # recor: Rearrangement Correlation Coefficient

-**Pearson's r is undoubtedly the gold measure for linear dependence.
-Now, it might be the gold measure also for nonlinear monotone dependence, if adjusted.**
+<span style="background-color: #f0f0f0;">**Pearson's r is undoubtedly the gold measure for linear dependence.
+Now, it might be the gold measure also for nonlinear monotone dependence, if adjusted.**</span>

 ## Overview